 It is not necessary to submit a printed copy of the manuscript by mail.
 Printed copies of submitted manuscripts will not be returned.

-As a condition of publication in JPR, authors must complete a publication agreement that gives the journal permission to publish the author's work.
+As a condition of publication in JPR, authors must complete a publication agreement that gives the journal permission to publish and preserve the author's work.
 There are two options:

 - The standard publication agreement ensures publication in the journal in all formats, and preserves the author's right to reuse the manuscript in any other publication the author may write or edit.
-There is no charge to the author for submission or publication.
+The journal's Open Access Archiving Policy applies to articles published with this agreement.
+No payment is required for submission or publication.

-- An open access publication agreement may be offered in special cases with editorial approval.
-It ensures publication with a Creative Commons Attribution-NonCommercial 3.0 Unported License (CC-BY-NC 3.0) that gives everyone the unlimited right to copy, download or use the text for non-commercial purposes.
-This option is sustained by a one-time open access fee and is only offered with editorial approval.
+- An open access publication agreement may be offered with editorial approval.
+It ensures publication with a Creative Commons Attribution-NonCommercial-NoDerivatives publishing license (CC BY-NC-ND) that gives everyone the unlimited right to copy, download or use the published version of the text for non-commercial purposes.
+This option is sustained by an open access publishing fee.